cs3157-borowski/guides/login.md

 /bin/bash
 ```

 When you type a command into your shell you're running a program, much like clicking on an icon to launch a program on a GUI based operating system.
-We just used the `echo` program. 'echo' prints out the text that you input as command line arguments.
+We just used the `echo` program. `echo` prints out the text that you input as command line arguments.
 For example:

 ```console
 $ echo Hello AP!